cs220s23/david-node-counter/README.md

 ## Setup

 ### Local Dependencies
-Make sure that Node.js and npm are both installed on your system.
+Make sure that Node.js and npm are both installed on your system through your package manager.

 ### Cloud Dependencies
 Make sure that Git and Docker are installed.